End-to-end encrypted · No phone number

 Is PrivaMesh really serverless?

 Yes.
-There is no PrivaMesh server, relay, or account database.
-The app's only network dependency is a Solana RPC endpoint, which is swappable and self-hostable.
-Messages live as encrypted blobs in Solana transaction memos, so there is nothing central to breach, subpoena, log, or shut down.
+There is no PrivaMesh account server, relay, or message database.
+Encrypted messages travel over a public, decentralized transport, so there is nothing central to breach, subpoena, log, or shut down.

 How is PrivaMesh encrypted?

 PrivaMesh uses an X3DH handshake over Curve25519 to establish keys, then a Double Ratchet (HKDF and HMAC-SHA256) that gives every message a new key.
-Payloads are sealed with AES-256-GCM and padded to fixed-size buckets.
+Payloads are sealed with AES-256-GCM and padded to a fixed size.
 You get forward secrecy and post-compromise security by default.

 Can I use PrivaMesh without a phone number or email?

 Yes.
 There is no phone number and no email.
-Your account is a BIP-39 seed phrase that maps to a self-custodial Solana keypair.
-Keys are stored in the iOS Keychain, device-only and biometric-lockable.
+Your account is an account phrase that maps to encryption keys stored in the iOS Keychain - device-only and protected by Face ID or Touch ID.

 What metadata does PrivaMesh collect?

 None on any server, because there is no server.
-On-chain, stealth addresses hide the social graph, cover traffic hides timing, and a throwaway gas wallet hides who pays the network fee.
+Delivery uses one-time addresses to hide the social graph, cover traffic hides when you send, and fixed-size padding hides message length.

 What happens if I lose my phone?

-Restore your BIP-39 seed phrase on a new device to recover your funds and identity.
-By design your chat history is not recovered - forward secrecy means old message keys are deleted, so nobody, including you, can decrypt past messages from the seed alone.
+Restore your account phrase on a new device to recover your identity.
+By design your chat history is not recovered - forward secrecy means old message keys are deleted, so nobody, including you, can decrypt past messages from the phrase alone.

 Stop trusting companies with your conversations

-PrivaMesh replaces the company with math and the server with a blockchain.
+PrivaMesh replaces the company with math and the server with a public, decentralized transport.
 Your keys, your device, your words.